Daryl Mack: Aftermath

 Mack is the first and only African-American man to be executed by the state of Nevada since capital punishment was reinstated in 1976.
 He is also the first and only inmate to be executed in Nevada based solely on DNA evidence.
 Due to budgetary reasons, Nevada State Prison closed in 2012, officially making Mack the last person to be executed at Nevada State Prison.

-As of 2024, Mack remains the most recent person to be executed by the state of Nevada, which has gone over seventeen years without an execution.
-Convicted murderer Scott Dozier was nearly executed by Nevada in 2018, but his execution was halted.
+As of 2026, Mack remains the most recent person to be executed by the state of Nevada, which has gone over twenty years without an execution.
+On April 24, 2026, two days prior to the twentieth anniversary of Mack's execution, the Las Vegas Review-Journal interviewed Betty May's two children.
+Betty's son, Charles May, said he believed justice was served with Mack's execution, but also stated, "Closure's just a term.
+In reality, I don't think we ever get real closure because we've lost someone we love."

+Several executions in Nevada have nearly occurred since Mack's.
+Convicted murderer Scott Dozier was nearly executed by the state in 2018, but his execution was halted.
 Dozier later died by suicide by hanging in January 2019.
 In 2021, convicted mass murderer Zane Floyd was scheduled for execution in Nevada on July 26, 2021.
 However, a federal judge stayed the execution.
 If executed, Floyd would have been the first person executed in Nevada in over fifteen years.

+In April 2026, Clark County District Attorney Steve Wolfson filed motions to schedule execution dates for Floyd, Donald William Sherman and Sterling Atkins, hinting at the possibility of resuming executions 20 years after Mack was put to death.